Avon Probate Attorneys

 What Should You Look Out For?

-It must be clearly understood when you are appointed by the probate court to be an executor or administrator, you are legally obligated to fulfill the directions of the deceased person, follow the law, and follow the court’s requirements.
+It must be clearly understood that when you are appointed by the probate court to be an executor or administrator, you are legally obligated to fulfill the directions of the deceased person, follow the law, and follow the court’s requirements.
 You stand in a fiduciary relationship with the beneficiaries.
 This is a high level of duty that requires you to act with integrity primarily for the benefit of the beneficiaries.
 You must know and determine which of your loved one’s bills must get paid and which bills you absolutely should not pay.
 The personal feelings and desires of the executor are not the guide to administering the estate.

 Courts in Ohio have stated it this way: